specklesystems/speckle-docs/user/powerbi/accessing-private-streams.md

   Your browser does not support the video tag.
 </video>

-1. First, paste the URL of Private Stream you want to receive and click “OK”.
+1. First, paste the URL of Private Model you want to receive and click “OK”.
 2. Select the ”Server URL” option in the credentials pop-up.
 In our case, it is “**Speckle.xyz**”.
 3. Then press the ”**Sign in”** button.
 This will open a pop-up window prompting you to log into your account and allow the Power BI app to access your user data.
 This grants `read-only` access, as recommended by Power BI guidelines.